Kurtis987/reusable_blog_app/README.rst

 5. Add a link to the blog in the base.html
 	<li><a href="/blog/">Our Blog</a></li>

+6. Activate virtual environment and pip install django-disqus

-6. Sign up to Disqus and create a new application: https://disqus.com/api/applications/register/
+7. Sign up to Disqus and create a new application: https://disqus.com/api/applications/register/

-7. Add the following two entries to settings.py where ‘yourshortname’ is the app name you registered with disqus and the site id matches the one in your django_site db table.
+8. Add the following two entries to settings.py where ‘yourshortname’ is the app name you registered with disqus and the site id matches the one in your django_site db table.
 DISQUS_WEBSITE_SHORTNAME = 'yourshortname'
 SITE_ID = 1

-8. Visit http://127.0.0.1:8000/blog/ to view the blogs you create.
+9. Visit http://127.0.0.1:8000/blog/ to view the blogs you create.